ongov/Service-Design-Playbook/README.md

 #### Discovery is not about solutions, it's about problems

 Avoid making assumptions or thinking about solutions before the research is complete.
-Solutions and prototypes are built in the next phase.
+Solutions and prototypes are built in the next phase, [alpha](#alpha-phase).

 #### Discovery is not about operating within an established scope